Sustainability at Manila Water

-DNV AS Philippines Branch (‘DNV’) has been commissioned by the management of Manila Water Company Inc. (‘MWC’ or ‘the Company’, Securities and Exchange Commission Identification Number: A199611593) to undertake an independent assurance of the sustainability / non-financial disclosures in MWC’s 2021 Integrated Report (‘the Report’) in its printed format for the year ended 31 December 2021.
+DNV GL Business Assurance Philippines Branch (“DNV”) has been commissioned by the management of Manila Water Company Inc. (“MWC”, SEC Identification Number: A199611593) to undertake an independent assurance of the sustainability/ non-financial disclosures in MWC’s 2020 Integrated Report (the “Report”) in its printed format for the year ended 31st December 2020.
 The intended users of this Assurance Statement are the management of the Company.

-We performed a limited level of assurance using DNV’s assurance methodology VeriSustainTM1, which is based on our professional experience, international assurance best practice including International Standard on Assurance Engagements (ISAE) 3000 Revised*, along with the Global Reporting Initiative’s (‘GRI’s’) Principles for Defining Report Content and Report Quality and the Sustainability Accounting Standards Board’s (‘SASB’s’) industry-specific Standards.
-The verification engagement was carried out from December 2021 to March 2022.
+We performed this assurance engagement using DNV’s assurance methodology VeriSustainTM1, which is based on our professional experience, international assurance best practice including International Standard on Assurance Engagements (ISAE) 3000 Revised*, along with the Global Reporting Initiative’s (“GRI’s”) Principles for Defining Report Content and Report Quality and the Sustainability Accounting Standards Board’s (“SASB’s”) industry-specific Standards.
+The verification engagement was carried out from December 2020 to March 2021.

-Our assurance engagement included limited level of verification of sustainability performance disclosures for the identified material topics of MWC as detailed under the section ‘Materiality Assessment Process’ in the Report i.e., covering entities over which MWC has operational control or has seconded employees in operations.
+Our verification engagement included limited level of verification of sustainability performance disclosures for the identified material topics of MWC as identified under the reporting boundary brought out in the Report in the section “Material Aspects” ie. covering entities over which Manila Water has operational control or has seconded employees in operations.
 Our verification applies a ±5% uncertainty threshold towards errors and omissions for the performance data brought out in the Report.

 We planned and performed our work to obtain the evidence considered necessary to provide a basis for our assurance opinion as part of the assurance engagement.
-We adopted a risk-based approach, i.e., we concentrated our verification efforts on the issues of high material relevance to MWC and its key stakeholders.
-A team of sustainability assurance specialists reviewed non-financial disclosures related to the Head Office at Quezon City, and selected sites of MWC (East Zone and Clark Water – both the sites have water and wastewater treatment plants) in the Philippines, based on DNV’s sampling plan.
-Due to the COVID-19 pandemic and associated travel restrictions, we undertook remote audits in line with DNV’s remote assessment methodology as site visits were not possible.
+We adopted a risk-based approach, i.e. we concentrated our verification efforts on the issues of high material relevance to Utilities and its key stakeholders.
+A multi-disciplinary team of sustainability and assurance specialists reviewed non-financial disclosures related to the Head Office at Quezon City, and selected sites of MWC (Taguig Business Area, Bulakan Water Company, Inc. and Laguna Water LTI Sewerage Treatment Plant in the Philippines, based on DNV’s sampling plan.
+Due to the outbreak of the COVID-19 pandemic and associated travel restrictions, we carried out remote assessments as one-to-one discussions and onsite location assessments were not feasible.
 We undertook the following activities:

 The participation of stakeholders in developing and achieving an accountable and strategic response to Sustainability.